Programproductions/lambda-alexa-jovo-stages/README.md

 terraform plan -out plan.out -var-file.dev.tfvars

-this instructs terraform to use the credentials and en vars in you dev.tfvars file - nothing is provisioned yet - so check that the behaviour in the plan is expected
+this instructs terraform to use the credentials and environemnt variables in your dev.tfvars file - nothing is provisioned yet - so check that the behaviour in the plan is expected

 8. If all good use the command

 terraform apply plan.out

 CONGRATULATIONS YOUR DEV STAGE IS NOW PROVISIONED!

 GO HAVE A PEEK IN YOUR AWS CONSOLE :)

 # NOW CREATE NEW STAGE

-To create a new stage simpley follow the steps above this time when you run the terraform workspace new add a new stage - eg staging or prod.
+To create a new stage simply consgigure the tfvar file for the stage(staging/prod) follow the steps above.
+This time when you run the terraform workspace new add a new stage - eg staging or prod.

 You can add you bundle.zip in the associated folders.
 Remember to configure the Alexa skill id relevant for your stage.

-When using the plan out command simoply use the .tf var files for teh worksapce you are in eg terraform plan -out plan.out -var-file=prod.tfvars
+When using the plan out command simply use the .tf var files for the workspace you are in eg terraform plan -out plan.out -var-file=prod.tfvars

 As mentioned bfore the lambdas are in three region default being us-east-1.
-You na cahnge the regions by configuring the providers in the providers.tf file
+You can change the regions by configuring the providers in the providers.tf file

 NOTE you can switch between workspaces/stages any time with the workspace select command eg: